-The Fort to Field 50 Paddle Battle is a 50-mile paddling race pitting kayakers and canoeists against all the wild, windy aspects of an amazing and remote stretch of South Dakota’s most-scenic river.
-More than 100 racers took part in 2014’s inaugural 50.
-It’s open to all paddled craft and we hope you’ll join us July 14, 2018.
+The Fort to Field 50 Paddle Battle is a 50-mile paddling adventure and competition.
+It pits kayak and canoe enthusiasts against all the wild, windy aspects of an amazing and remote stretch of South Dakota’s most scenic river.
+It’s open to all paddled craft.

-The course is set on a beautiful segment of the nation’s newest National Water Trail.
-The Missouri National Recreation River, especially along this 50 mile portion, is truly a gem lesser-known in the paddling community.
+The course is set on a beautiful segment of the Missouri National Recreation River, a lesser-known jewel in America's Midwest.

-The amazing scenery on this National Wild and Scenic River and its at-times-challenging current make the Paddle Battle’s possibilities endless: For some, it’s a test of determination.
-For others, the 50’s just an enjoyable day on the river.
+The vivid vistas along this National Wild and Scenic River and its at-times-challenging wind and water make the Paddle Battle’s possibilities endless: For some, it’s a test of determination.
+For others, it's an enjoyable day on the river.
 Here the Missouri is truly rural, wild and much like it was before the Pick-Sloane Plan led to the dams and reservoirs of the modern Missouri River.

-The Fort to Field 50 takes its name from its start, the Fort Randall Dam, and its finish, Springfield, South Dakota.
-We’re fired up to make this great event even better in our fourth year.
+The Fort to Field 50 takes its name from its start, the Fort Randall Dam, and its finish, Springfield, SD.

-Racers have 15 hours to complete the course and its three checkpoints.
-No time cut-offs at checkpoints, but all racers must start by 7:30 a.m. and finish by 10 p.m.
-Saturday night.
-Most paddlers should have no problem completing the 50-mile course since the river flows at a rate of approx. 3-5 mph in several stretches.
+Racers have 14 hours to complete the course and its three checkpoints.
+All racers must start by 7:20 a.m. and finish by 9:30 p.m.